nicnocquee/create-postgresql/cli/README.md

 2. It opens a verification URL in your default browser.
 3. The CLI waits for you to complete the verification process.
 This is needed to prevent abuse.
 4. Once verified, it creates a temporary PostgreSQL database.
-5. Finally, it displays the database credentials and connection information.
+5. Finally, it displays the database credentials and connection information for both the direct and pooled connections.

 ## Development